Adelaide University: Administration

+Alumni

-Adelaide University alumni will include those of the two antecedent universities and their predecessor institutions.
-These include the first female Australian prime minister Julia Gillard, Singaporean presidents Tony Tan and Ong Teng Cheong, the first Australian-born astronaut Andy Thomas, the first demonstrator of nuclear fusion Mark Oliphant, the founding editor-in-chief of Vogue China Angelica Cheung, singer-songwriter Guy Sebastian, the industrialist Edward Holden who founded Australian automobile manufacturer GM Holden, the speech therapist Lionel Logue who helped King George VI manage his stammer, the inventor of modern sunscreen Milton Blake, Neil Weste whose advancements in wireless communications are widely used and several Olympians and Paralympians including Matthew Cowdrey.
-Incumbent office-holders include the state premier Peter Malinauskas, state governor Frances Adamson, the Human Rights Watch executive director Tirana Hassan, the national senate leader Penny Wong, the Australian National University chancellor Julie Bishop and several federal cabinet ministers.
-The two universities have also produced a combined 117 Rhodes scholars, 173 Fulbright scholars and three Nobel laureates.
-Its history include the development of penicillin, space exploration, sunscreen, the military tank, Wi-Fi, polymer banknotes and X-ray crystallography, and the study of viticulture and oenology.
+Adelaide University alumni ostensibly include those of the two antecedent universities and their predecessor institutions; noting graduates of such institutions may only obtain an Adelaide University-branded transcript or parchment in the event their original issued copy is lost or damaged.
+Alumni and alumnae include the first female Australian prime minister Julia Gillard, the first female Australian foreign minister Julie Bishop, Singapore presidents Tony Tan and Ong Teng Cheong, the first Australian-born astronaut Andy Thomas, the first demonstrator of nuclear fusion Mark Oliphant, the founding editor-in-chief of Vogue China Angelica Cheung, singer-songwriter Guy Sebastian, the industrialist Edward Holden who founded Australian automobile manufacturer GM Holden, the speech therapist Lionel Logue who helped King George VI manage his stammer, the inventor of commercial sunscreen Milton Blake, Neil Weste whose advancements in wireless communications are widely used and several Olympians and Paralympians including Matthew Cowdrey.
+Incumbent office-holders include the state premier Peter Malinauskas, state governor Frances Adamson, the Human Rights Watch executive director Tirana Hassan, the national senate leader Penny Wong, and several federal cabinet ministers.
+The two universities have also produced a combined 117 Rhodes scholars, 173 Fulbright scholars and is associated with five Nobel laureates.

 Notable alumni associated with the university: